 In October 2008, Vibo Corporation, Inc., d/b/a General Tobacco ("Vibo") commenced litigation in the United States District Court for the Western District of Kentucky against each of the Settling States and certain Participating Manufacturers.
 Vibo alleged, among other things, that the market share exemptions (i.e., grandfathered shares) provided to certain SPMs under the MSA, including Liggett and Vector Tobacco, violate federal antitrust and constitutional law.
 In January 2009, the court issued a memorandum opinion and order granting the defendants' motions and dismissing Vibo's lawsuit.
-On December 11, 2008, Vibo filed a second lawsuit, seeking declaratory relief under the MSA, in California state court against the State of California and certain cigarette manufacturers, including Liggett and Vector Tobacco, seeking a determination that the proposed amendment to its agreement to join the MSA, under which it would no longer have to make certain MSA payments, did not trigger the MSA's "most favored nation" provision.
+In December 2008, Vibo filed a second lawsuit, seeking declaratory relief under the MSA, in California state court against California and certain cigarette manufacturers, including Liggett and Vector Tobacco, seeking a determination that the proposed amendment to Vibo's agreement to join the MSA, under which it would no longer have to make certain MSA payments, did not trigger the MSA's "most favored nation" provision.
 In March 2009, the OPMs and SPMs each filed motions for summary judgment.
-On July 21, 2009, the trial court granted the OPMs' and SPMs' motions for summary judgment.
-It is likely that Vibo will appeal the final judgment.
+In July 2009, the trial court granted the OPMs' and SPMs' motions for summary judgment.
+Vibo appealed the final judgment.